Image: Leyla McQueen & Jojo

 (Light the Abyss #1)

 In the last days of the twenty-first century, sea creatures swim through the ruins of London.
 Trapped in the abyss, humankind wavers between fear and hope—fear of what lurks in the depths around them, and hope that they might one day find a way back to the surface.

 When sixteen-year-old submersible racer Leyla McQueen is chosen to participate in the prestigious annual marathon, she sees an opportunity to save her father, who has been arrested on false charges.
 The Prime Minister promises the champion whatever their heart desires.
 But the race takes an unexpected turn, forcing Leyla to make an impossible choice.

 Now she must brave unfathomable waters and defy a corrupt government determined to keep its secrets, all the while dealing with a guarded, hotheaded companion she never asked for in the first place.
 If Leyla fails to discover the truths at the heart of her world, or falls prey to her own fears, she risks capture—or worse.
 And her father will be lost to her forever.

-The Light at the Bottom of the World, a young adult sci-fi, is London's debut novel and the first book in the planned Light the Abyss duology.
-It is published in the US and Canada with Little, Brown Books.
-It will also be published in Hungary with Maxim Könyvkiadó, and in Germany with Loewe Verlag (Fall, 2020).
-It's available as an audiobook from Dreamscape Media LLC, narrated by the talented Shiromi Arserio.
+The Light at the Bottom of the World, a young adult sci-fi, is London Shah's debut novel and the first book in the Light the Abyss duology.
+Both the paperback edition (blue cover) and hardcover (purple) are available to buy now.
+(See here for foreign editions.)
+The story is also available as an audiobook from Dreamscape Media LLC, narrated by Shiromi Arserio.

 You can add the book to your TBR on Goodreads.
-If you have read it, please consider leaving a review on Goodreads and Amazon.
-You can paste the same review over.
-Reviews really help, and debut authors especially rely on them––even a few words make all the difference.
-If you are unable to leave a review, even a rating helps so much.
-Thank you!
+If you have read and enjoyed it, please consider posting a review and/or rating on the major bookselling outlets.
+Reviews really help, and debut authors especially rely on them.
+Thank you.